Welcome to Longrove Surgery

 Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.
 This partnership philosophy extends even further and our active patient group exists to make sure that patient needs and the practice offering are always heading in the same direction.

 GP online services gives patients the option to book appointments, request repeat prescriptions and view their GP records, using their computer, tablet or smartphone rather than having to phone or visit their practice.
 Online services complement the existing ways patients can access appointments, prescriptions and their records.
-Our practice already have the facility to offer online access to records and transactional services for our patients.
 If you are not already registered for GP online services please let a member of the practice team know you would like to use this service.

 Evening and Weekend Appointments